noahrynan-star/Pygame-Final-Project/README.md

 What is this project?
 Describe the interactive experience: what kind of game/experience it is, what the player is trying to do, and what makes it interesting.
 (2 to 4 sentences.)

 This project is a basketball game inspired by the love of the sport of the creator.
 Players experience fun precision aiming with sound effects and music.
-All the player will do is aim and shoot the ball into the hoop moving side to side.
-This is interesting because getting the timing and aiming right takes a while which keeps players intruiged.
+All the player will do is aim and shoot the ball into the hoop, moving side to side.
+This is interesting because getting the timing and aiming right takes a while, which keeps players intrigued.

 ## How to Run